smoluca123/WPlace-AutoBOT/EN.md

 > [!IMPORTANT]
-> **If you're American or from another country, don't worry: the scripts detect your location and translate automatically.**
+> **If you're American or from another country, don't worry: the scripts detect your location and will translate automatically.**

 ---